Botswana is not one of the fancy touristy places to lay back and relax. It is a paradise for wildlife lovers.

 Covers hospital bills and costs of medical care

-Botswana Trip Cancellation Insurance for International Travellers - FAQs
+Botswana Trip Cancellation Insurance for International Travelers - FAQs

 Travelling to Botswana is an expensive affair.
 If you are making last-minute cancellations, are you expecting to get complete reimbursement?
 It is a slim chance.
 Buy Botswana trip cancellation insurance instead.
 It could keep you safe from incurring massive financial losses if you or a third-party company cancels the trip.